 In 1998, a group of musicians founded Tamizdat, a tax-exempt non-profit with the mission of facilitating international cultural exchange.
-Tamizdat has been involved with a wide range of activities: booking festival showcases in the U.S. and Europe, organizing tours, sponsoring events, and for years ran a CD distribution coalition.
-Early on, it became clear that U.S. visa policy is one of the most significant obstacles to international cultural exchange, so Tamizdat set out to change that by establishing a sympathetic and affordable artist-oriented visa service designed to help performing artists to navigate the U.S. visa system.
+Tamizdat initially had a wide range of activities: booking festival showcases in the U.S. and Europe, organizing tours, sponsoring events, and for years ran a CD distribution coalition.
+Early on, however, it became clear that U.S. visa policy is one of the most significant obstacles to international cultural exchange, so Tamizdat set out to establish a sympathetic and affordable artist-oriented visa service designed to help performing artists to navigate the U.S. visa system.
 In 2014, with artists facing increasing complex legal challenges, Tamizdat teamed up with CoveyLaw, to ensure that every client receives Tamizdat’s renowned efficiency and musician-friendly customer service, while also benefiting from the depth of expertise and representation that only a law firm can provide.
 In cooperation with CoveyLaw, Tamizdat can provide a unique service for independent performing artists who need a U.S. work visa, but either lack a U.S. petitioner or “sponsor,” or who do not wish for their visa to be tied to a specific U.S. employer (like their label or agent).
 Together with CoveyLaw, Tamizdat helps arrange visas for over 4000 performing artists every year.

 Tamizdat does much more than just sponsor artist visas, however:

 - TamizdatAVAIL is a pro bono legal assistance hotline for the performing arts.